awslabs/aws-sdk-swift/reference/0.x/AWSChime/ChimeClient.md

 ### `createAccount(input:completion:)`

 Creates an Amazon Chime account under the administrator's AWS account.
 Only Team account types are currently supported for this action.
-For more information about different account types, see
-<a href="https:​//docs.aws.amazon.com/chime/latest/ag/manage-chime-account.html">Managing Your Amazon Chime Accounts in the Amazon Chime Administration Guide.
+For more information about different account types, see [Managing Your Amazon Chime Accounts](https://docs.aws.amazon.com/chime/latest/ag/manage-chime-account.html) in the Amazon Chime Administration Guide.

 ``` swift
 public func createAccount(input: CreateAccountInput, completion: @escaping (ClientRuntime.SdkResult<CreateAccountOutputResponse, CreateAccountOutputError>) -> Void)